 Miro is so efficient in organizing meeting notes and insights, that we even used it as a whiteboard during an on-site meeting with a Client sitting in the same room!

 Clear visual graphs help us break down any process into easy-to-follow steps [Source: Miro]

 PandaDoc is a versatile document tool that offers various management functions for quotes, proposals, contracts, forms, and other document formats.
-However, we use it mainly to draw up client and freelancer agreements with pre-populated templates, and get them signed online securely.
+However, we use it mainly to draw up client and freelancer agreements with templates prepared by our lawyers, and get them signed online securely.

 Streamlining document processes through automation, a drag-and-drop editor, and one-click uploads helps us get rid of paperwork and find more time for work (and play).